-In this section, we show that business service workers have the highest remote work potential among all industries in the US economy, and are concentrated in the largest US cities.
-Since dense cities are expensive places to live, these facts imply that increases in actual remote work may induce location changes of business service workers in line with our mechanism.
-We also show that the increase in remote work across cities during the recent pandemic reflected these patterns, making it a useful setting to test our mechanism.
+In this section, we show that business service workers have by far the highest remote work potential, and are very concentrated in the largest US cities.
+Since dense cities are expensive places to live, these facts implies that increases in actual remote work may induce location changes of business service workers in line with our mechanism.
+We also show that the increase in remote work during the recent pandemic followed these patterns, making it a useful setting to test our mechanism.